misbah121212/SkillCraft-Task-2/README.md

-📘 Project Title

-Mall Customer Segmentation using K-Means Clustering (SkillCraft Technology Internship – Task 02)
+🧠 TASK 2 – Mall Customer Segmentation using K-Means Clustering 📘 Project Overview

-🧩 Project Overview

-This project focuses on applying K-Means Clustering, an unsupervised machine learning algorithm, to segment customers of a retail store based on their purchasing behavior.
+This project demonstrates the use of K-Means Clustering, an unsupervised machine learning algorithm, to segment mall customers based on their purchasing behavior.

-By analyzing data such as customers’ Annual Income and Spending Score, we can identify distinct customer groups or segments.
-These segments help retail stores in creating personalized marketing strategies, improving customer experience, and boosting sales.
+By analyzing parameters such as Annual Income and Spending Score, the model identifies distinct customer groups to help retail businesses design targeted marketing strategies, improve engagement, and optimize sales performance.

-This task is part of SkillCraft Technology’s Machine Learning Internship program.
+This project is developed as part of the SkillCraft Technology Machine Learning Internship (Task 2).

-🧠 Objective
+🎯 Objective

-To create a K-Means clustering algorithm that groups mall customers into meaningful clusters based on their purchase history.
+The main goal of this project is to group customers of a retail store into meaningful clusters based on their income and spending patterns.

-Each cluster represents a distinct type of customer — for example:
+Each cluster represents a unique type of customer — such as high-income high-spenders, low-income low-spenders, and moderate buyers — providing insights into customer behavior for better business decisions.

-High Income, High Spending

-Low Income, Low Spending

-High Income, Low Spending

-Average Income, Average Spending, etc.

 📂 Dataset Details